TheGeekosaurus/blogging-platform-2/README.md

 A fast, statically-rendered website with a blog.
-Content lives in Postgres and is published from a browser; pages are prerendered and served from cache, so a visitor request never touches the database.
+Content lives in Postgres and is published from a browser; pages are prerendered and served from cache, so a visitor request never touches the database..

 URL structure: